-The Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy offers a fellowship program for students who pursue both a J.D. and M.A. in Catholic Studies at the University of St. Thomas.
+The Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy offers a fellowship program for full-time students in the J.D. or M.A.
+Catholic Studies students (CSMA) program at the University of St. Thomas.

-Students accepted into this program are known as “Murphy Scholars” and receive a stipend of $1,000 for each semester of their fellowship.
-Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute from public talks to private faculty seminars and roundtables and have the opportunity to personally meet the Murphy Institute’s impressive array of guests.
+Students accepted into this program are known as “Murphy Scholars.”
+They receive a stipend of $1,000 for each semester of their fellowship.
+Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute, from public talks to private faculty seminars and roundtable, where they have the opportunity to personally meet the Murphy Institute’s impressive array of guests.
+Murphy Scholars are given the chance to organize occasional art and social events to which both CSMA and Law Students are invited.
 Murphy Scholars may also be invited to assist in research projects connected with planning events, developing curricular materials, and public policy analysis.

-- A current C.V.
+- A current C.V;